 Robe offers an anchorage from which cruise ships can tender passengers to the sheltered pontoon in the Robe Marina, adjacent to the tour coach staging area.

 The town centre and Visitor Information Centre are located just 500 metres away.
-Passengers can enjoy the rich history, pristine beaches, wonderfully diverse art, architecture, food, wine, beer, coffee and ice cream located right in the township of Robe.
+A free town loop shuttle is offered to help independent passengers reach the highlights of this pretty coastal town.

-This anchorage also offers passengers a range of day trip shore excursions.
-Visitors can explore the World Heritage Listed Naracoorte Caves, visit the St Mary MacKillop Interpretive Centre in Penola, or taste their way through the world-famous Coonawarra wine region.
+This anchorage offers passengers a range of shore excursions.
+Visitors can explore the World Heritage Listed Naracoorte Caves, visit the St Mary McKillop Interpretive Centre in Penola, or taste their way through the world-famous Coonawarra wine region.